Thanks for your interest in a Computer Science PhD under my supervision

 - Prepare a proposal of 1 to 2 pages long.

-- Your proposal needs to show the NLP problem you are interested in, strong methodology and back ground knowledge is needed.
+- Your proposal needs to show the NLP problem you are interested in, providing proposed methodology and background.

 - Make sure you have strong programming skills, preferably in Python and at least 2 NLP libraries.